 Limoncello, grapefruit zest, green melon and balm mint combine both on the nose and the palate.
 Balanced and mouth-watering, it’s a medium bodied and fruity dry wine that will go nicely as an aperitif (it’s so well suited for a warm day that you can just keep pouring!).

 12.5% – Provence, France

 €15.95 (buy 1 get 1 half price) – Available at O’Briens Wine

-This subtly pink organic wine from Provence is dry and elegant.
+This subtly pink organic wine from the South of France is dry and elegant.
 Delicate and crisp, its inviting aromas of strawberry shortcake and apple blossom contrast with a juicy raspberry-like acidity on the palate and a touch of pink grapefruit.